ScottiBYTE/BlastRadius/README.md

 - npm.url
 - npm.username
 - npm.password
-- unifi settings if UniFi discovery is enabled

 The example config intentionally includes only two Incus servers so it is easy to understand.